“Body and Soul”

 Coleman Hawkins, tenor saxophone, directing: Tommy Lindsey and Joe Guy, trumpets; Earl Hardy, trombone; Gene Rodgers, piano; William Oscar Smith, bass; Arthur Herbert, drums.

 Coleman Hawkins (1904-1969), was one of the giants of jazz.
 His pioneering use of the tenor saxophone brought the instrument into common use in dance and jazz bands throughout the 1920s and into the 1930s.
 (The only other distinctive performer on tenor saxophone then was Bud Freeman.)
 Beyond that, Hawkins’s virtuoso playing of that instrument, and his continuing questing in the realm of harmony, allowed him to be a constantly relevant and inspired force in jazz for decades.
 His playing remained creative and powerfully expressive until shortly before his death.

 In 1934, Hawkins, tired of the many frustrations of working with an Afro-American band in Jim Crow America, being under-employed as a result of the Great Depression and racial discrimination, went to Europe to work.
-Initially he was a member of English bandleader Jack Hylton’s band, but eventually worked in many places on the Continent.
+Initially he was presented as a specialty act with English bandleader Jack Hylton’s band, but eventually worked in many places, usually with small combos playing jazz, on the Continent.
 His stay in Europe ended in 1939 a month before the beginning of World War II there.

 Hawkins’s sojourn in Europe heightened his cultivation in many ways.
 He was a thoughtful man who studied and appreciated symphonic concert music and opera, dressed well, and enjoyed the finer things in life.
 He conducted himself as an artist, albeit one who enjoyed alcohol.